yuval-yifrah/python-integration/README.md

       sudo python3 -m pip install click
 3. examples for how to run this awesome tool: in your gitbash run:
-   python integrative_project.py ec2 create amazon-linux t3.micro yuvalyhome yuvalySG subnet1
+   python3 integrative_project.py ec2 create amazon-linux t3.micro yuvalyhome yuvalySG subnet1
-   python integrative_project.py route53 manage delete yuvaly.com www.yuvaly.com A 1.2.43.4
+   python3 integrative_project.py route53 manage delete yuvaly.com www.yuvaly.com A 1.2.43.4
-   integrative_project.py s3 create private yuvalyprivate
+   python3 integrative_project.py s3 create private yuvalyprivate

    use --help after every word to see what you need to do next!